 Roosevelt worked with American sculptor Augustus Saint-Gaudens to create what is still considered the most beautiful American coin: the $20 gold Saint-Gaudens double eagle.

 Two other famous sculptors, James Earle Fraser and Adolph Weinman, created respectively the Buffalo or Indian Head nickel and the Walking Liberty half dollar, classic American icons of numismatics during this period.

 Roosevelt’s successor, William Howard Taft, continued the process of redesigning our coinage, most notably the issuance of a coin in 1909 to mark the centennial of the birth of President Abraham Lincoln.
 This marked the start of what some call the period of “hero worship” and others refer to as “the dead presidents,” which continues to dominate modern circulating coins today with obverses that depict former presidents, which have been in use for many decades.

 The two most important developments in the modern period of U.S. coinage are first the revival of commemorative coinage in 1982 with the issuance of the George Washington silver half dollar after a long hiatus following the end the classic period of commemoratives in 1955.

 The second is the introduction in 1986 of the American Eagle bullion coin program with the issuance of Silver Eagles and Gold Eagles in mint state and Proof versions.
 Over the past three decades the program has been expanded to include various versions of these coins aimed at collectors that feature different finishes and in 1997 the launch of the American Platinum Eagle program.

-Then in 2017 the mint launched the American Palladium Eagle, issued only as a bullion coin that year, but which will be struck in Proof later this year.
+Then in 2017 the mint launched the American Palladium Eagle, issued only as a bullion coin that year, and has featured a new finish every year it has been issued since.

 Going forward our coinage will continue to evolve as the nation evolves, but no matter what changes are in store, our coins will continue to reflect the ideals on which the United States was founded.